-Moving forward, will be is crucial that future methods for generating counterfactuals are better at extrapolation.
+Moving forward, it will be crucial that methods for generating counterfactuals are better at extrapolation.
 While computation and manipulation are important axes for explainability methods, poor extrapolation makes the fundamental goal of explanation impossible, even with infinite computational capacity and the best intentions.
 Improving extrapolation, which helps counterfactual explanation methods to address individual realities and the complex relationships between variables, is one of the recommendations for XAI researchers described below.
 Other recommendations are intended to help provide guidance to different stakeholders about how to improve practical understanding of AI systems, despite the imperfect methodologies currently available.